Beginner’s Guide To Core Workouts

 You know when it is time to stop, but a timer does not.
 Just because you set out to do an 8-minute core exercise does not mean that is what your body needs.
 So, listen to your body.
 When it is time to stop, stop.
 Don’t overdo it, get plenty of rest in between ab exercises, and allow your body to adjust to this new workout plan.

 Whether you are tying your shoe or sitting at your desk for work, you are relying on your core for its strength.
 By using this guide, we hope that you will lay a foundation for a strong and stable core.
-You can work on your core exercises at any of our gyms.
+You can work on your core exercises at any of our gyms or with our free workout videos.
 Stop in, get a tour from one of our team members, and enjoy getting stronger at our facilities.
 We cannot wait to meet you!